 Stage Left, Stage Right

-Celebrating 20 Years of Musicals (Soon to Be 21!)
+Celebrating Over 20 Years of Musicals

 Children love school musicals.
 From the initial announcement of the production to the auditions and rehearsals, to the night of the big performance, excitement runs high.
 From memorizing lines, scouting for props and preparing the backdrops, to making the costumes, working the sound system and stage lights, so much goes into a production, and Congressional students are involved every step of the way.

 When the Devers Auditorium opened in 1997, its big stage, layers of velvet curtains, special lighting and space for audiences of 500 and more, made Congressional’s annual school musical feel like the big time.
-This year, on March 17, a musical milestone was reached when Beauty & the Beast JR. became the 20th musical production to take place in the Devers Auditorium.
+On March 17, 2018, a musical milestone was reached when Beauty & the Beast JR. became the 20th musical production to take place in the Devers Auditorium.
 Eleven of these 20 productions have been under the direction of Derek Bowley, Middle School Speech and Drama teacher, whose dedication and passion has inspired hundreds of students and helped to bolster the excitement surrounding the musical, making it one of the highlights of the school year.

 Derek Bowley’s enthusiasm for the performing arts is clearly evident when you speak to him.
 “Musical theater is my favorite art form,” he says.
 “I love seeing the students work hard, develop their performance from the first rehearsal to the final curtain call, and feel a sense of accomplishment and pride when it is all over.
 I enjoy giving students an opportunity to shine in a different arena, while still in the safe environment of the school community.”